 “An extraordinary guitarist, and a great singer … a bit like Hendrix.
 [Paul Pena] was hellacious on guitar.” -Bonnie Raitt

 “Genghis Blues is a seminal music documentary that is simultaneously fantastical and raw, uniquely capturing the undaunted passion and devotion of a true musician who is willing to follow his dream to the end of the earth.”

 – Grammy winner Lili Haydn

 Written, directed & edited by Roko Belic.
 Produced and Shot by Roko and Adrian Belic.
 Sound Recorded by Lemon DeGeorge.
-Original Concept for “GENGHIS BLUES” & Associate Producer: Ralph Leighton.
+Original Concept for “GENGHIS BLUES” & Executive Producer: Ralph Leighton.
 35mm.
 1.85:1.
 Dolby SR. U.S.A.
 1999.
 88 mins.

 Also Showing Wednesday, July 10 at the Christopher B. Smith Rafael Film Center!

 NOTE: FILMS START RIGHT AT THE LISTED SHOWTIME.

 Roxie Theater trailers play during the 30 minutes prior to showtime.

 GENGHIS BLUES - 20th Anniversary (35mm): Upcoming Showtimes